 April 6, 1917 through November 11, 1918, inclusive.
 If the veteran served with the United States military forces in Russia, the ending date is April 1, 1920.
 Service after November 11, 1918 and before July 2, 1921 is considered World War I service if the veteran served in the active military, naval, or air service after April 5, 1917 and before November 12, 1918.

 The period beginning on February 28, 1961 to August 4, 1964 (must have stepped on the ground in Vietnam).
 And August 5, 1964 to May 7, 1975 without limitation on where the veteran served.
 “Boot to ground in ‘nam” does not apply to 1964 to 1975 time period.

 August 2, 1990 through a date to be prescribed by Presidential proclamation or law.

 An important document required in filing a claim with the VA is the honorable discharge.
 Please watch this video to understand more about how to obtain free copies of your honorable discharge.

-How to Obtain Certified Copies of Honorable Discharge Papers
+Websites That Can Provide Certified Copies of Honorable Discharge Papers

 The VA requires an original or certified copy of the honorable (or general) release from active duty to accompany the application for benefits.